PurritoBin/PurritoBin/README.md

     https://bsd.ac/curlpr0
 ```

-### Zero Knowledge Storage Clients (Work in Progress)  (=｀ᆺ├┬┴┬┴
+### Encrypted Storage Clients (Work in Progress)  (=｀ᆺ├┬┴┬┴

-In a zero knowledge storage setting, the paste is encrypted before sending it to the server.
+In a encrypted storage setting, the paste is encrypted before sending it to the server.
 Now the server will only be used as a storage bin and even in case of a non-https connection,
 you are guaranteed that no one else will be able to read the data that you have sent.